miaozhun/DEsingle/README.md

 results.classified <- DEtype(results = results, threshold = 0.05)
 ```
 # Help
-Using `browseVignettes("DEsingle")` to see the vignettes of DEsingle after installation.
+Use `browseVignettes("DEsingle")` to see the vignettes of DEsingle after installation.

-Using the following code in R to get access to the help documentation for DEsingle:
+Use the following code in R to get access to the help documentation for DEsingle:
 ```
 # Documentation for DEsingle
 ?DEsingle